 Incidents of threat and intimidation directed against education-related personnel and facilities (including teachers, school watchmen and staff from the Department of Education) continued to account for the majority of incidents targeting education in 2016.
-UNAMA documented 44 incidents of this nature, representing a 41 per cent reduction in the number of instances compared to 2015.74 Notwithstanding this decrease, UNAMA remains concerned by continued incidents of interference with girls' education by Anti-Government Elements - 16 incidents of threats, intimidation, and harassment targeted girls' schools.
+UNAMA documented 44 incidents of this nature, representing a 41 per cent reduction in the number of instances compared to 2015.
+Notwithstanding this decrease, UNAMA remains concerned by continued incidents of interference with girls' education by Anti-Government Elements - 16 incidents of threats, intimidation, and harassment targeted girls' schools.
 For example, on 4 September, Anti-Government Elements ordered the principals of girls' high schools in Alishang, Alingar and Dawlatshah districts of Laghman province to close the schools for girls in grade seven and asked the community elders to prohibit the participation of girls in higher education.
-In addition, UNAMA also documented the abduction of the headmaster of a girls' school, the shooting to death of the teacher who worked at a http://www.aihrc.org.af/home/research_report/3324, last accessed 10 July 2016.
+In addition, UNAMA also documented the abduction of the headmaster of a girls' school, the shooting to death of the teacher who worked at a girls' school, an IED detonation outside of a girls' school that damaged classrooms and three additional incidents of intentional damage to girls' schools.